sof202/HyLoRD/README.md

 - Multi-Signature Support
-  - Optional integration of 5hmC signals, improving resolution in cell types with differential hydroxymethylation (particularly useful when deconvoluting bulk data from brain tissue for example)
+  - Optional integration of 5hmC signals, improving resolution in cell types with differential hydroxymethylation (particularly useful when deconvolving bulk data from brain tissue for example)

 ### Advantages Over Existing Methods